Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 If enabled is None, the setting will be unset and the guild default will be used instead.

-If set, this is used instead of the guild default to determine whether or not to use embeds.
+If set, this is used instead of the guild and command defaults to determine whether or not to use embeds.
-This is used for all commands done in a channel except for help commands.
+This is used for all commands done in a channel.

+To see full evaluation order of embed settings, run ``[p]help embedset``.

 **Examples:**
     - ``[p]embedset channel False`` - Disables embeds in this channel.